UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

     //node[ @lemma="hè"]

 The query is self-explanatory, but it is perhaps too broad.
-Also occurrences of *hè* at the beginning of an utterance will also be scored now.
+Occurrences of *hè* at the beginning of an utterance will also be scored now.

-* **Schlichting**: "de naklank ‘hè’ in de betekenis van ‘vind je niet?’ of ‘dat vind je toch ook?’ maakt de voorafgaande uiting vragend."
+* **Schlichting**: "De naklank ‘hè’ in de betekenis van ‘vind je niet?’ of ‘dat vind je toch ook?’ maakt de voorafgaande uiting vragend."